distribution/distribution/docs/content/spec/auth/jwt.md

 client-opaque Bearer token issued by an authentication service and understood by the registry.

-This document borrows heavily from the [JSON Web Token Draft Spec](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32)
+This document borrows heavily from the [JSON Web Token Spec: RFC7519](https://datatracker.ietf.org/doc/html/rfc7519)

 ## Getting a Bearer Token